avillada0327v2/Rice-COMP449/data/arxivCS_data_retrieval/README.md

 # Data Preparation

 1. [ArxivCS](https://www.dropbox.com/s/iltvodnh2mldgub/dss.tar.gz?dl=0)

-   Download the dataset from this link and unzip it in this directory.
+   Download the dataset from this link and unzip it in the data subdirectory located in this directory.

 # Running the ArxivCS Data Wrangler and Compiler

-Run the data_wrangle_script.py file with
+Run the data_wrangle_script.py file within this directory using the following command
 ```python
 python data_wrangle_script.py
 ```